-- 1. Ignition switch is in the OFF position. - Place switch to either ON position. - 2.
-Shift lever is not set on PARK or NEUTRAL. - Set shift lever to either in PARK or in NEUTRAL or press the brake pedal.
+- 1. Ignition switch is in the OFF position.

+- Place switch to ON position.

+- 2. Shift lever is not set on PARK or NEUTRAL.

+- Set shift lever to either in PARK or in NEUTRAL or press the brake pedal.

-3. Burnt fuse.
+- 3. Burnt fuse.

-Check fuses.
+- Check fuses.

-4. Weak battery or loose connections.
+- 4. Weak battery or loose connections.

-- Check charging system fuse. - Check fault message in cluster. - Check battery connections and terminals condition. - Have the battery checked by an authorized Can-Am dealer.
+- Check charging system fuse.

+- Check fault message in cluster.

+- Check battery connections and terminals condition.

+- Have the battery checked by an authorized Can-Am dealer.

-5. Defective engine start button.
+- 5. Defective starter solenoid.

+- Contact an authorized Can-Am dealer.